aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/frictionless-futures.md

 ## Reflection

-This was one of those projects where design, strategy and storytelling converge.
-As Design Lead, I helped shape a vision that made abstract innovation feel both immediate and inspiring.
-The pace was fast, the collaboration cross-functional, and the outcome a great example of how thoughtful design can unlock commercial conversations and future-facing narratives.
+This was one of those projects where **design and storytelling converge**.
+As Design Lead, I helped shape a vision that made abstract innovation feel immediate and inspiring.

+Working cross-functionally with different departments was a valuable learning experience.
+It came with challenges particularly in translating technical concepts into clear, inspiring experiences that unlocked commercial value for clients.

+The outcome demonstrated how design can open up new conversations and shape future-facing narratives in a clear compelling way.